 1. Coolant reservoir cap

-If required, add coolant until it is visible in the reservoir without exceeding the COLD. level mark.
-Use a funnel to avoid spillage.

-Do not overfill.
+- 5. If required, add coolant until it is visible in the reservoir slightly above the COLD. level mark.
+Use a funnel to avoid spillage. - Do not overfill. - 6.
+Stop adding coolant once coolant starts to appear in the tube.